-If we go one step further, we will reach infrared radiation, in the 300 gigahertz to 400 terahertz (400 trillion hertz) frequency range.
-Among other uses, we use this radiation in remote controls of electronic devices.
+If we go one step further, reaching the 300 gigahertz to 400 terahertz (400 trillion hertz) frequency range we will find infrared radiation.
+We use this radiation in remote controls of electronic devices, among other uses.
 After that comes the visible light, so named since it is the range of electromagnetic radiation that our eyes can detect, between 400 terahertz (red light) and 790 terahertz (purple).
 Another step up will take us to ultraviolet radiation, followed by X-rays and finally gamma rays that carry the largest amount of energy.

 Short wavelength and high frequency indicate high energy, long wavelength and low frequency indicate low energy.
 The electromagnetic radiation spectrum | Friedrich Saurer, Science Photo Library

 In order to understand how all of this relates to the concerns regarding radiation we have to make a distinction between two types of radiation, which differ by the amount of energy they carry.
 Ionizing radiation is radiation that holds enough energy to rip an electron off an atom or a molecule, meaning to turn them into ions - particles with an electric charge.
 Removal of an electron can change the structure of a molecule and also affect its function.
 When a sufficiently large amount of energy hits the DNA molecules in our bodies, it can also induce mutations that may lead to cancer and additional harmful outcomes.